How to Become a Production Supervisor: Education and Career Roadmap

 While only having a high school education may get someone into certain areas of a production facility, such as working on a manufacturing line or as a machine setter, a college degree typically affords prospective employees more opportunities versus those without a degree.
 In this regard, employers may allow production supervisors who hold college degrees to advance to managerial roles later on.

-- Earn an internship.
+- Complete an internship.
 Many undergraduate degree programs offer an internship option to students.
 Internships allow students to apply classroom knowledge to hands-on experiences and prepare them for the workplace.

 Step 2: Gain Experience